 The dish starts out with browning pieces of oxtail.
 Then, place them in the slow cooker and cook until tender.
 The next step is to strip the meat and discard the excess fat.
 And then add some veggies and wait until the slow cooker do its magic.

 I love to make this recipe on a Sunday.
 I set my slow cooker Saturday night, then Sunday morning, after breakfast, I finish the stew.
-It doesn’t require anything all that difficult for the rest of the cook time so I can go on with my rest of my day, and at the end of the day, my family have a hearty and warm meal to enjoy.
+It doesn’t require anything all that difficult for the rest of the cook time so I can go on with the rest of my day, and at the end of the day, my family have a hearty and warm meal to enjoy.

 LOOKING FOR MORE SLOW COOKER RECIPES?